By Holly Reisem Hanna

 As a career blogger, you’ll need to keep meticulous records of your income and expenses.
 The first year I started out, I made the mistake of keeping all of these transactions in a spreadsheet which made tax time a nightmare.
-Since then I’ve been using Outright, which has simplified the whole process because it automatically updates your transactions from your PayPal and checking account.
+Since then I’ve been using GoDaddy Bookkeeping (formerly, Outright) which has simplified the whole process because it automatically updates your transactions from your PayPal and checking account.
 The online platform is super easy to use, and I highly recommend it for all monetized bloggers.

 This post includes referral and affiliate links.
 Please be aware that we only promote advertising from companies that we feel we can legitimately recommend to our readers.
 See our disclosure policy for further information.